Rule of the Road No. 4 – Know that Complete Driver Qualification File is a MUST After a Truck Accident

 A motor carrier is required to keep seven documents in each of its drivers’ qualification files.
 But it’s almost inevitable that a negligent truck company will fail to produce a complete file after a serious truck accident in Michigan.

-In this event, a truck accident attorney‘s trial preparation must highlight the carrier’s failure to comply with 49 CFR ?
+In this event, the trial preparation of a truck accident lawyer must highlight the carrier’s failure to comply with 49 CFR ?
 391.51.
 This critical Federal Motor Carrier Safety Administration Regulation states that a motor carrier is required to maintain a complete driver qualification file for each driver it employs.

 The truck driver qualification file must include: